-- Upload your Praxis Core Academic Skills Test Scores or Waiver form to the same portal to which you logged in to apply.
+3. Upload your mandated admissions testing requirement to the same portal to which you logged in to apply.

-- Upload your Resume or Vita to the same portal to which you logged in to apply.
+5. For Master's Program Applicants Only: Upload your professional resume or vita to the same portal to which you logged in to apply.

-- Have three recommenders upload their recommendation forms and rating sheets directly into the system via a personalized link sent to them when you applied.
-Please make sure you provide the recommendation form to anyone you list as a recommender, as it is required.
+6. For Master's Program Applicants Only: Have THREE recommenders upload their recommendations and rating sheets directly into the system via a personalized link sent to them when you applied.
 At least one recommendation should be from someone who can speak to your academic skills.